jshook/testclient/README.md

 The __bindings__ sections are how named place-holders are mapped to data generator functions.
 Currently, these names are not cross-checked between the cql and binding names.

+The bindings map a field position to a generator function.
+They must be in order of the target field names as specified in the cql.
+When it is time to instantiate a generator to feed values to a statement, the resolution can happen in one of two ways.
+First,  if the GeneratorSourceImpl class in the com.metawiring.load.generator package contains a mapping for the named generator, then that generator is used.
+Otherwise, if there is a class of the same name as the generator in the com.metawiring.load.generators package, it is instantiated and used.

 The &lt;&lt;word&gt;&gt; convention is used for parameter substitution.
 KEYSPACE, TABLE, and RF are all substituted automatically from the command line options.
 The _create table_ clause above shows a convention that uses both the configured TABLE name as well as a _tablename value.
 This is a useful way to have a common configurable prefix when you are using multiple tables.

 Both the __ddl__ and __dml__ sections contain exactly the same thing strcuturally.
 In fact, it's exactly the same configuration type internally.
 Both contain a list of named statements with their cql template and a set of associated bindings.
 You don't see any bindings under ddl because they are meaningless there for this example activity.